Nenkai/RTPackConverter/README.md

 # RTPackConverter
 A tool to convert RTPack Assets (Proton SDK) into standard images.

-This tool allows you to convert multiple `.rtfont` and `.rttex` files from Tanked, Dink Smallwood, Growtopia, etc into images under seconds.
+This tool allows you to convert multiple rtfont and rttex files from Tanked, Dink Smallwood, Growtopia, etc into images under seconds.

 # Downloading
 Download in the "Releases" tab.